PATRIC3/p3_docs/docroot/website/privacy_policy.md

 Once you share data or workspaces with others PATRIC users or make it public, be aware that other users will be able to access the data.
 You can turn off the sharing at a later time if you desire.

 ## User behavioral profile
-When you use PATRIC services that require login (such as Genome Annotation), usage information is automatically recorded by your Username including what services you used ...
+When you use PATRIC services that require login (such as Genome Annotation), usage information is automatically recorded by your Username including what services you used, time of submission, service input parameters, and input/output file locations.

 ## How information collected by PATRIC is used
 Private personal information such as email address is only accessible to PATRIC staff and will only be used individually in the event we need to contact you.
 If you choose to provide that information to PATRIC independently (for example when emailing to request help), again it will only be used by PATRIC staff for the purpose of responding.
 PATRIC will produce project reports that include aggregate information such as the number of help requests, statistics on the topics of requests and resolutions.
 Additionally, the ways users interact with the system are analyzed when errors occur and in aggregate for analysis of PATRIC operation and improvement.